 WHERE TO FIND INCOME IN IMPLAN:

-Total Personal Income can be found in IMPLAN Behind the "i" in the Regions Overview screen.
+Total Personal Income can be found in IMPLAN in the Region Details > Regions Overview screen.

-Personal Income can be calculated by Household Income Group from Behind the "i" > Social Accounts > IxC Social Accounting Matrix > Detailed IxC SAM.
+Personal Income can be calculated by Household Income Group from Region Details > Social Accounts > IxC Social Accounting Matrix > Detailed IxC SAM.
 From the Household Income column totals, subtract Commodity sales (payments to Household rows by the Commodity column as well as payments to Household, "Commodity Trade" rows by the Foreign Trade column) and borrowing (transfers from the Capital column to the Household, “Borrowing or Saving” rows).

-Labor Income can be found in IMPLAN Behind the “i” in the Study Area Data tab.
+Labor Income can be found in the IMPLAN Region Details in the Study Area Data tab.
 Within the Industry Detail table you will find the two forms of Labor Income, Employee Compensation and Proprietor Income, by Industry.
 Within the Industry Summary table you will find Labor Income as a total and Labor Income per Worker by Industry.

 In the Social Accounting Matrix (SAM) you will find Employee Compensation and Proprietor Income represented as columns and rows.
 The columns reflect the allocation of each of these forms of income to each row, largely to Households.
 The rows reflect all sources of Employee Compensation and Proprietor Income.
 Because Labor Income is only earned from Industries, you’ll only find a value in the Industry column of these rows.